Early September Freeze May Take Big Toll On Colorado's Fall Color Show

-DENVER (CBS4) – It seems like the normal so far in 2020, for something to be ruined, canceled, or drastically changed.
-Not to sound like a negative Nancy but it’s been a really tough year for so many reasons as we adjust to a new way of life while dealing with COVID-19.
+DENVER (CBS4) – It seems like the norm in 2020 for something to be ruined, canceled, or drastically changed.
+Not to sound like a negative Nancy, but it’s been a really tough year for so many reasons as we adjust to a new way of life while dealing with COVID-19.

 Leaves on many Colorado trees were already showing signs of stress due to widespread drought.
 The sudden freeze may cause many of those leaves to simply turn brown and fall off.